mahronid/thinkpad-x390-hackintosh/README.md

 #### Bluetooth

-Bluetooth functioning partially (Failed to connect on iPhone and AirPods)
+Bluetooth functioning partially (Successfully connected to AirPods but failed on iPhone)

 #### Trackpad-Trackpoint